-Different perspectives on the history of the present or immediate history (types of history and descriptions) and their various methodologies.
+The different perspectives of the history of the present or immediate history (types of stories and types of descriptions) and their diverse methodologies.

-Cultural diversity, bearing in mind that neither globalization nor cosmopolitan perspectives can be said to have a context of neutral cultural meanings / values.
+Cultural diversity, given that neither globalization nor cosmopolitan perspectives are in a context of neutral cultural meanings / values.

-Race and gender (ethnic and gender diversity) in relations between cultures and in places of conflict and of social activity.
+Gender and race issues (gender and ethnic diversity) both in relations between cultures and in places of conflict and social dynamics.

-Different ideological, theoretical and normative positions in relation to understanding the programme's general objectives.
+The various ideological, theoretical and normative positions in understanding the general objectives.

-Evaluating the implications that the new ideological, political, economic and technological forms active in the contemporary world and in social conflicts hold for the human condition, on the basis of an understanding of today's societies and from a globalized, cosmopolitan perspective.
+Assess the effects that the new ideological, political, economic and technological forms in the contemporary world and in social conflicts have on the human condition, from an understanding of contemporary societies and from a globalized and cosmopolitan perspective.

-Putting into practice the interdisciplinary, historically situated aspects of theories, methodologies and problems that have a history and a formation process, and are the source of issues yet to be resolved.
+Put into practice the interdisciplinary and historically situated character of theories, methodologies and problems, which have a history and a process of formation and give rise to issues that have not been resolved.

-Combining the knowledge acquired in the context of the programme's different disciplines (philosophical, political, historical and economic knowledge alike) to interpret results, evaluate conclusions, suggest appropriate solutions to society and appraise outcomes in a precise manner.
+Integrate the knowledge acquired in the context of the different disciplines, both philosophical and political, historical and economic.
+The aim is to interpret the results, evaluate the conclusions, propose appropriate answers to society and assess the results obtained accurately.

-Designing programmes, in the different disciplines covered, for meeting needs to improve living conditions in society, taking into account national and international political actors, their relationships with political institutions, and current socioeconomic circumstances.
+Design programs in different disciplines that respond to the needs of improving the living conditions of society, taking into account national and international political actors, the relationships they establish with political institutions, and the socio-economic environment of the moment.

-Evaluating programmes geared to improvement, their implementation and their benefits and level of performance in international and local settings, in institutions, and in the management and quality of public or private services.
+Evaluate the improvement programs, their implementation, the benefit and the performance that have taken place in the international and local environments, in the institutions, in the management and in the quality of the public or private services.

-Making judgements encompassing critical reflection on fundamental social, scientific and economic matters in a context representative of international and local society alike.
+Make judgments that include critical reflection on fundamental social, scientific and economic issues in a representative context of both international and local society.